Dental-Integrators-Association/diadocs/dia-discord/dia-discord-categories-channels-roles.md

 This is a live, interactive channel where users can ask for help from moderators & admins.

 ### member-verify
 This is where users are verified as part of teams that are paying companies within the DIA organization.
-Please see [A Moderator SOP: Verifying Member Companies] for how we verify companies.
+Please see [MOD SOP: Verifying Member Companies](https://github.com/DTC-Inc/diadocs/blob/main/dia-discord/dia-discord-mod-sop-verifying-member-companies.md) for how we verify companies.

-### ntoficiation-pref
+### notification-pref
 This is in progress.
 This channel will soon allow users to select their notification prefence so mods & admins will rarely have to use the @everyone tag.
 You will, as the end user, only get notification on what you want.

 ## genearl